Facial hair styles

 This is a mustache that goes around the mouth.
 Your cheeks continue to be clean-shaven.
 However, you leave the location around the mouth still grown out.
 This style looks good on some men but terrible on others.
 You need to have the ability to grow good quality upper-lip hair to get this off.
 Again, daily shaving is needed but even less surface to shave versus the mustache.

 I think this is more fiction.
 It means neck-beard.
 You shave everything apart from your neck.
 This can only be done when men are trying to appear like a goof.

 This is defined as a strip that goes down your jawline and links with your chin.
 I have found it is hard to keep the strip even without taking a lot off.

 This is the best style.
 Just do a clean shave on alternate days or every three days.
 I normally go for five days.

 Just don’t shave it ever.
 If you like bum status, don’t cut your flowing hair or shower either.
 The only time I can see this style acceptable is if you are getting ready for a role in a movie or Halloween.

 This is the hair that extends around the sides of the face but doesn’t form a whole beard.
 They’re sideburns on steroids that loosely resemble the shape of a cut of meat which is why they are named mutton chop.

 If you believed the handlebar was made available only to Mario and Luigi, you better reconsider.
 This style’s popularity is on the rise thanks to hipsters.
-At this juncture, a moustache is grown bushy and good enough to achieve upward-pointing ends.
+At this juncture, a mustache is grown bushy and good enough to achieve upward-pointing ends.
 In the meantime, the pointed ends are achieved using products, like styling wax.
 The appearance is high-maintenance.
 Depending on your personality, a handlebar is usually worn small or large, though today’s version leans toward the second, which is a modern-day take for the barbershop quartet look.

 The thin face